What is community-engaged scholarship (CES)?

-The Program for Community-Engaged Scholarship (ProCES) fosters relationships that bring community-identified priorities and interests into conversation with academic learning goals through community-based research, empirical analysis, service learning, citizen science, participant observation, public humanities, practicing arts, and other collaborative modalities and methods of knowledge co-creation.
+The Program for Community-Engaged Scholarship (ProCES) supports academic courses and research collaborations grounded in Princeton's commitment to research and education that benefit humanity.
+ProCES fosters relationships that bring community-identified priorities and interests into conversation with academic learning goals through experiential learning, including: community-based research, empirical analysis, service learning, citizen science, participant observation, public humanities, practicing arts, and other collaborative modalities and methods of knowledge co-creation.
 Our main program areas include:

-- Support for 60 ProCES-designated courses each academic year through community partnership cultivation, experiential learning course enhancements, and faculty development;
+- Support for 65+ ProCES-designated courses during the academic year through community partnership cultivation, experiential learning course enhancements, and faculty development;

 - The Derian Summer Internship Program, a faculty-mentored and community-informed research internship supporting collaborations between faculty, undergraduate interns, and community experts;